If This is an Immediate Life-Threatening Emergency Call 911

-As a rule of thumb, it is best to refer a student to the Counseling and Career Development Center if your concern is beyond your level of training and experience.
+As a rule of thumb, it is best to refer students to the University Counseling Center if your concern is beyond your level of training and experience.
 In some situations, you will have to make a judgment call; in others a referral is imperative.

 (includes appetite, sleep, and mood)

 (i.e., hearing or seeing things that aren't there; severe paranoid thinking, etc.)

 In these and other instances, referral to the Counseling Center (616) 331-3266 may be advised.
 Consult with us if you are not sure!